Image

 3. Gaze tests – the officer holds an object and asks the driver to follow the object with their gaze as the officer moves the object

 As a Missouri driver, you have the right to refuse to perform a field test.
-If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in Cooper County, MO immediately.
-If you already performed a field test and have been arrested for a DUI in Missouri, your DUI attorney in Cooper County, MO will design an unwavering defense to your case or may even be able to suppress the field test evidence if they do not meet the rules of evidence in Missouri court.
+If a police officer stops you and asks you to perform field sobriety tests, contact a DUI attorney near you in Cooper County, MO as soon as possible.
+If you have already completed a field test and have been arrested for a DUI in Missouri, your Cooper County, MO DUI attorney will design an unwavering defense to your case or ensure that evidence that does not meet Missouri’s rules of evidence such as improperly obtained sobriety tests are not used against you in Missouri court.

 Traffic Checkpoints in Cooper County, MO

-A checkpoint is a roadblock temporarily set up on a roadway as a way to randomly check drivers for driving under the influence.
-There are federal laws that regulate the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
-Lawmakers in Missouri have explored banning sobriety checkpoints, but curent Missouri law still allows their use.
+A checkpoint is a roadblock temporarily set up on a roadway to systematically screen drivers for driving under the influence.
+There are federal laws allowing but regulating the carriage of DUI checkpoints, but each state has its own rules and some prohibit the use of checkpoints.
+Lawmakers in Missouri have entertained banning sobriety checkpoints, but curent Missouri law still allows police to use them.

-Checkpoints in Cooper County and throughout Missouri are not as prevalent as they once were, but it is still wise to familiarize yourself with your rights and the rules regulating checkpoints.
-When it doubt, speak to a DUI attorney near you at (314) 900-HELP.
+Checkpoints in Cooper County and throughout Missouri are not as prevalent as they once were, but you should still familiarize yourself with your rights and the rules regulating checkpoints.
+If you are not sure, turn to a DUI attorney near you at (314) 900-HELP.

 • organized by supervising law enforcement officers